People Tell Their Frivolous Revenge Stories

 So many things wrong with this couple.

-“This story is involving an ex I used to have.
 (The ex is not the one I got revenge on; she was a lovely woman, and I have nothing bad to say about her.
 We just didn’t work out.)

 Let’s call my missus Jada.
+She’s black, and I’m white.

 Well, Jada wanted to do a photoshoot with us, so she went ahead and bought 3 very nice dresses with the intent of only using them for the photoshoot and then reselling them.

-I was told she paid anywhere from $80-$150 per dress depending on the dress.
+We did the photoshoot, and she turned to a social media Marketplace to resell the dresses.
 She sold 2 of the 3 dresses with no issues.
 The 3rd dress was another story.

 Apparently, the woman she sold the 3rd dress to refused to pay.
 Yes, that’s right; Jada sent the dress to the buyer without payment.
-This woman (let’s call her Ashley) said the dress was not as advertised, didn’t fit, etc.
+This woman (let’s call her Ashley) said the dress was not as advertised, didn’t fit, etc. Jada told Ashley, “Hey, that’s fine, Just return the dress – no harm, no foul.”

 At this point, Ashley blocked my missus.
 Keep in mind this is over $50…and from what I was told, $50 for a dress worn only once like this was a REALLY good deal.
+This really bugged Jada, which in turn, resulted in me getting annoyed.
+So Jada asked me to reach out to Ashley.

+When I looked up her social media, I also felt like she might block me too, and I saw she listed her husband who was a soldier in the Army.
 I decided before I would message Ashley, I would add her husband as a friend, and I also wrote down his name in a notetaking app I had on my phone in case Ashley blocked me.

 I got Ashley to respond, and the result was the same I ended up blocked.
 Now at this point, I’m assuming that this is a simple case of females acting foolish, and I’m thinking a quick message to her husband would resolve all this.

 Did I mention by the time this had gone down, he had accepted my friend request?

+Boy, did this person have a lot of personal information on social media.
 (Folks, this is a tip: don’t do that.)
 Let’s call this soldier Sgt.
 Johnson.

 I message Sgt Johnson and I explain the situation, and we have a bit of back and forth.
-I tell him that I think we can sort this whole mess out.
-The choice is simple:

 1. Return the dress